denevell/Natch-Android/README.md

 ## Backlog

 * Use a lower resource hungry emulator in the docker container.
+* Bug: Thread title on edit and rotation
 * UI TEST: I should be able to press more to see more threads
 * UI TEST: I should be able to press more to see more posts